Trequetrum/blog-onesmallstep/content/rxjs-stopwatch.md

 ### Preamble:

-Back in the spring of 2020, I ran face first into the the Baader-Meinhof Phenomenon wherein I answered a stack overflow question about creating a stopwatch using RxJS and found myself referring back to variations on that exact question every few weeks throughout the summer.
-At the time, I created a quick non-public github gist that I could reference whenever such a question appeared.
+Back in the spring of 2020, I ran face first into the stack overflow equivalent to the Baader-Meinhof Phenomenon.
+I answered a stack overflow question about creating a stopwatch using RxJS and found myself referring back to variations on that exact question every few weeks throughout the summer.
 I'm putting it here now because it seems intuitively like a task that a streaming library should be able to handle easily but I never found an answer that clicked for me.
 Perhaps somebody else will discover or point me at a clever solution that I hadn't considered.

-I'm assuming some passing familiarity with RxJS, or really any similar streaming library.
+I'm also including it because I think it represents an beginner/intermediate understanding of Reactive Extensions.
+In a sense, I think it has some pedagogical merit for a beginner looking to sharpen their skills a bit.
+- It uses `defer` to capture state in a closure
+  - Each subscription create it's own local state
+  - Operators like `retry` behave as expected
+- It uses `scan` to incrementally build data
+  - `reduce`, `scan`, and `expand` are friendly operators that are often overlooked
+- It uses a higher order operator — `switchMap` — to manage observable lifetimes
+  - mastering `mergeMap`, `switchMap`, `concatMap`, and `ExhaustMap` is nessesary to be proficent with Reactive Extensions
+- It builds a custom RxJS Operator
+  - understanding how to create an `OperatorFunction` generally means heading toward an understanding a whole host of interesting concepts that RxJS uses liberally.
+These are currying, function composition, reducers (aka: fold, accumulate), and finally transducers (composable higher-order reducers).

 ### The Problem